alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

 # Writing and Reading data to/from ElasticSearch (ES)

 Writing [pages to ES  using dataframes](https://github.com/alan-turing-institute/defoe/blob/master/defoe/nls/queries/write_pages_df_es.py) loads in memory all the pages and their metadata, applies all type of preprocess treatment ot the pages, create a dataframe, store data into the dataframe, and finally save the dataframe into ES.
-P

 The information stored per page is the following:
 "title",  "edition", "year", "place", "archive_filename",  "source_text_filename", "text_unit", "text_unit_id", "num_text_unit", "type_archive", "model", "source_text_raw", "source_text_clean", "source_text_norm", "source_text_lemmatize", "source_text_stem", "num_words".